dmg-lab/f4ncgb/README.md

 It transfers recent advancements in commutative Gröbner basis software to the noncommutative setting.

-Below is a runtime comparison (in seconds) of `f4ncgb` with the state-of-the-art implemenation in [Singular](https://www.singular.uni-kl.de/index.php.html).
+Below is a runtime comparison (in seconds) of `f4ncgb` with the state-of-the-art tool [Singular](https://www.singular.uni-kl.de/index.php.html).
 The selected benchmarks are part of the [SymbolicData project](https://symbolicdata.github.io).